Mindfulness for Panic Attacks

 4. Journaling and Reflection

-Writing helps process and learn.
+Writing can help you process and learn.

 • Process: Note what happened and what worked.